-Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
+Hemophilia B is a deficiency in clotting factor IX.

 The bleeding patterns and consequences of these two types of hemophilia are similar.

-The main symptom is excessive bleeding.
+The main symptom is excessive bleeding Bruising and Bleeding Bruising or bleeding after an injury is normal (see also How Blood Clots).
+However, some people have disorders that cause them to bruise or bleed too easily.
+Sometimes people bleed without any... read more .
 The bleeding may be into a joint or muscle, inside the abdomen or head, or from cuts, dental procedures, or surgery.
 A child who has hemophilia bruises easily.

 The severity of the bleeding depends on how a particular gene abnormality affects the blood clotting activity of factor VIII or IX.